littensy/reflex/docs/docs/reference/reflex/combine-producers.md

 ### `combineProducers(producers)`

-To combine multiple [producers](producer), pass them into `combineProducers` as a map of names to producers.
+To combine multiple [producers](producer), pass them into `combineProducers` as a map of slices by name.

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>